Applies to: Resolve Task Manager is not working or not responding error in Windows 10, 8, 7.

-Installing the update will fix this or any other issue that you might be experiencing in your Windows computer.
+Installing the update will fix this or any other issue that you might be experiencing on your Windows computer.

-Before you upgrade to the newest version, do remember backup data with EaseUS backup software.
+Before upgrading to the newest version, remember to back up data with EaseUS backup software.
 EaseUS Todo Backup allows all Windows users to back up their data under Windows 10/8/7 etc with simple clicks.
 It's easy to back up anything you need within 30 days.

 If no update was available on your computer, try the next solution.

-It is possible that the problem you are facing is because of some error in your profile or the administrator hasn’t granted your access.
-If you are the owner of this computer and still couldn’t access the task manager, we can try switching the user account, and checking if this fixes anything.
+The problem you are facing may be because of some error in your profile, or the administrator hasn’t granted your access.
+If you are the owner of this computer and still couldn’t access the task manager, we can try switching the user account and checking if this fixes anything.

 Step 1.
 Create a new user account before switching